 What is the Best Way to Freeze Bananas?

 - Peel any bananas you plan to freeze.

-- Partially freeze your banana slices for 2 hours on a baking tray lined with a piece of parchment paper.
+- Place your banana slices on a baking tray lined with a piece of parchment paper.

 - Move frozen slices to an airtight container or freezer bag for long-term storage.

 - Frozen bananas will keep for up to 3 months.